ClintonStamper/Portfolio/README.md

 # Portfolio
-A portfolio of my code.
+Welcome to my portfolio, please have a look at some examples of my coding style.

+Thanks,
+# Clinton Star